Community寫作與編輯github.com

 相容平台~Claude CodeCodex CLI~Cursor

-npx add-skill Akshaysanthosh/docs-drift-check
+npx skills add Akshaysanthosh/docs-drift-check

 Docs Drift Check